-Use the corporate tree to build a portfolio in InnovationQ Plus for each company of interest and combine them into one portfolio, using portfolio actions to combine.
+Use the corporate tree to build a portfolio in InnovationQ Plus for each company of interest.
+Then, combine them into one portfolio using portfolio actions.
 You may also use the corporate tree to filter to both companies’ patents at once.
 For this example, I have created a portfolio in InnovationQ Plus for Visa and Mastercard.

-After you’ve created a single portfolio containing all the patents for both companies, the pop-up dialog gives you the option to “Map this portfolio” to map the document.
-If you miss this pop-up, go to the sidebar menu, and “Map this portfolio” from Manage portfolios.
+After you create a single portfolio containing all the patents for both companies, the pop-up dialog gives you the option to “Map this portfolio” to map the document.
+If you miss this pop-up, go to the sidebar menu and “Map this portfolio” from Manage portfolios.

-Use highlights to color each companies’ documents different colors to help quickly identify areas where the two companies do or do not overlay.
-For this example, I have set Mastercard’s patents to be red and Visa’s to blue.
+Use highlights to color each companies’ documents in different colors to help quickly identify areas where the two companies’ patents do or do not overlap.
+For this example, I have set Mastercard’s patents to be red and Visa’s to be blue.
 I also colored Mastercard’s acquisitions orange and Visa’s acquisitions a light blue.
 Using the coloring lets you see areas where they have made acquisitions quickly.

-From a high-level view, you can see that Visa and Mastercard overlay in most technical areas.
-They are both active in the broader technical areas.
+From a high-level view, you can see that Visa and Mastercard overlay in most areas.
+They are both active in the broader technical spaces.
 Zooming in and exploring the map shows more specific areas where only one company is present.
 There are only blue hexagons (Visa) around the key concept of healthcare.
-This means only Visa has patents in this area as there are not any red hexagons (Mastercard).
+This means only Visa has patents in this area, as there are not any red hexagons (Mastercard).

-Using either the auto-region or lasso tool to select the area around the term you can narrow the result set to only the patent documents in this area and learn more about the documents selected.
-Looking further at these, I find that Visa has been filing around the area of systems for managing healthcare spending accounts (HSAs).
+Using either the auto-region or lasso tool to select the area around the term, you can narrow the result set to only the patent documents in this area and learn more about the documents selected.
+Looking further at these, I find that Visa has been filing around the concept of systems for managing healthcare spending accounts (HSAs).

-Learn about your biggest competitors or targets using the next generation semantic map in InnovationQ Plus. makes it quick and easy to contrast the patent portfolios of companies to identify where competitors are expanding.
+Learn about your biggest competitors or targets using the next-generation semantic map in InnovationQ Plus, which makes it quick and easy to compare and contrast companies’ patent portfolios.